fbpx

 Bootcamp

 This physical aspect of the program is conducted during the first four weeks of the program.
 Students are involved in a series of physical activities designed to build individual levels of fitness, endurance and strength.
-As well, the cadet will learn the core values necessary to succeed in law enforcement: uniform and deportment, regulation and obligations, and inspection and drill.
+As well, the student will learn the core values necessary to succeed in law enforcement.

 Fitness and Lifestyle